What Kind of Fire Extinguishers Are Required in a Commercial Building?

 - Class K Wet Chemical: Wet chemical extinguishers work on common cooking combustibles, making them well-suited to commercial kitchens.
 Grease fires cannot be extinguished with the ABC agent simply because they are more aggressive and harder to control.
 A class K extinguisher will get the job done in a kitchen setting.

 - Carbon Dioxide: CO2 fire extinguishers work to remove the oxygen and heat from a fire with a cold discharge.
 These extinguishers can be used on class B and C fires.
 CO2 extinguishers can work well in laboratories, but cannot be used on fires caused by metals.

 - Metal/Sand: These extinguishers often use a sodium chloride agent to work to smother the fire.
 Metal/sand extinguishers work on class D fires, which are caused by metals such as sodium, magnesium, or titanium.
 As such, metal/sand extinguishers are also well-suited to laboratory settings where these metals may be in use.

 Schedule Fire Extinguisher Services

-If your New Jersey, Delaware, or Philadelphia requires fire extinguisher outfitting or maintenance, you can count on Confires to get the job done.
+If your New Jersey, Eastern Pennsylvania, or Northern Delaware requires fire extinguisher outfitting or maintenance, you can count on Confires to get the job done.
 Our team of experts will ensure the safety and protection of your building.
 We offer:

 - Fire extinguisher maintenance